keirthana/anbox-cloud-docs/howto/install/deploy-juju.md

     juju clouds

-Most clouds require credentials so that the cloud knows which operations are authorised, so you will need to supply these for Juju.
+Most clouds require credentials so that the cloud knows which operations are authorized, so you will need to supply these for Juju.
 If you choose to use AWS, for example, you would run:

     juju add-credential aws